How to get disability equipment and assistive technology

 NHS and social care complaints (Citizens Advice)

-Meet with your healthcare professional again to complain
+Meet your healthcare professional to complain

 Tell them what you expected to happen and what you understood the outcomes would be.
 Explain why this has not happened and why you’re not happy with the service.
 Ask if you can work together to find a solution that will meet your needs.